robbiewilcox76/Malloc_Proj/README.txt

 To determine if a chunk of memory is in use or not, we will represent the 2 byte (short) metadata as positive (free) or negative (in-use).
 This strategy utilizes less space than allocating an additional byte or more, for example, to represent whether the chunk is free or not.
 This way we minimize the amount of extra memory needed for metadata simply by changing the sign of the short integer that represents it.
+This also allows us to iterate through each chunk of memory like a linked list because the metadata value essentially determines where the next chunk is located.

 We have modularized our mymalloc library with various helper functions in order to minimize code repetition and to ensure a user-friendly, descriptive, and readable library that can be easily interpreted.